Overview

 Related topics

-- Phone-Based Childhood — social comparison is one of the central harms of the phone-based childhood
+- Phone-based childhood — social comparison is one of the central harms of the phone-based childhood

 - Attention Economy — platforms monetize social comparison by maximizing engagement